samarasilva18/interactive-rating-component/README.md

 ### Useful resources

 - [How to select multiple buttons?](https://stackoverflow.com/questions/73663568/how-to-select-multiple-buttons-and-keep-the-border-on-each-one-clicked) - This helped me figure out what kind of function I should make to make the score buttons toggable!
-- [Setting the value of a button clicked as a Javascript variable](https://stackoverflow.com/questions/33126215/set-value-of-button-clicked-as-a-javascript-variable-without-using-an-id-name) - And this helped me with getting the score from the button picked!
+- [Get the text of a li element](https://stackoverflow.com/questions/2460706/get-the-text-of-an-li-element) - And this helped me with getting the score from the button picked!

 ## Author